 If you have at least 10 years of NI contributions but less than 35, you get a state pension based on the number of years you’ve paid NI for.
 The government has a website that lets you check how many NI qualifying years you currently have.

-The new state pension pays a flat rate of £164.35 plus any ‘protected payments’.
+The new state pension pays a flat rate of £175.20 plus any ‘protected payments’.
 To get this full amount though you’ll need 35 years of NI contributions.
 If it’s any less the amount will be lower.

 Currently, increases to the state pension amount are protected by the “Triple Lock” which means it goes up by the highest of the annual rate of inflation, earnings growth or 2.5%.
 However, there is no guarantee this policy will last forever.